kroll-j/graphserv/doc/usage.rst

 The *password* authority implements access control using a htpassword-file and corresponding unix-style group file.
 A user authenticates by running the command *authorize password username:password*.

-The htpassword file contains entries of the form *user:password-hash* and can be created and modified with the `htpasswd <http://httpd.apache.org/docs/2.0/programs/htpasswd.html>`_ tool.
+The **htpassword file** contains entries of the form *user:password-hash* and can be created and modified with the `htpasswd <http://httpd.apache.org/docs/2.0/programs/htpasswd.html>`_ tool.
 GraphServ supports passwords hashed with crypt() (htpasswd -d).

-The group file contains entries of the form *access_level:password:GID:user_list*.
+The **group file** contains entries of the form *access_level:password:GID:user_list*.
 The password and GID fields are ignored, and can be blank. *access_level* must be one of read, write, or admin. *user_list* is a comma-separated list of usernames.

 The password authority reads the contents of these files on demand.
 If one of the files is changed while the server is running, it will be reloaded once a user runs *authorize*.

-If a user name is included in several access levels, it will be assigned the highest level.
+If a user name appears in several access levels, the highest level will be used.

 Example htpasswd and group .conf files are included in the repository.
 All users in the example files use the password 'test'.